 According to the description of responsibilities from the U.S. Bureau of Labor and Statistics (www.bls.gov), directing a health and wellness program might also include offering solutions to employees.
 For example, directors may arrange health seminars for dealing with stress, smoking or nutrition.
-In May 2012, the BLS reported that the median annual salary of health educators employed in business, labor and similar organizations was $64,020.

 Program Health and Wellness Director